dmoshi/serverless/dmoshi.com.contactme.lambda/README.md

 #### Overview

 This application is designed as part of my website [dmoshi.com](https://dmoshi.com) hosted on AWS.
 Whenever a visitor clicks on [Contact Me](https://dmoshi.com/#contact) link, a form is presented to write a message that will be routed to my inbox instantly.
 Using the power of serverless architecture I'm able to deploy a resilient, load balanced appliation that can automatically scale on demand without having to deal with infrastructure provisioning and configurations.
-With CloudFormation in the mix as __Infrastructure as Code__ I can version and maintain the entire architecture seamlessly.
+With CloudFormation playing the role of __Infrastructure as Code__ I can version and maintain the entire architecture seamlessly.

 #### _(A) ARCHITECTURE DIAGRAM_